 If the request is agreed, any application made for the normal age group will be withdrawn before any place is offered and parents will need to reapply in the normal way for a Reception place in the following year.

-If the request is refused, the parents must decide whether to apply for a Reception place in the current academic year (Note that the application will still be subject to the over-subscription criteria in this policy) or to withdraw their application and apply for a year 1 place the following year.
+If the request is refused, the parents must decide whether to apply for a Reception place in the current academic year (Note that the application will still be subject to the oversubscription criteria in this policy) or to withdraw their application and apply for a year 1 place the following year.
 However, parents should be aware that the year 1 group may have no places available if it is already at capacity with children progressing from the previous Reception year group.

-Further information and advice on the admission of summer born children is available on the Newcastle City Council website www.newcastle.gov.uk or by contacting the School Admissions team by email admissions.information@newcastle.gov.uk .
+Further information and advice on the admission of summer born children is available on the Newcastle City Council website www.newcastle.gov.uk or by contacting the School Admissions team by email: admissions.information@newcastle.gov.uk .

 If a parent wanting to make an in-year application to the school believes that their child should be admitted out of their normal year group, they will also need to complete an offset request which will be considered in the same way.